MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/known-issues-new-deployment-experience.md

 ### Features not yet implemented

-The following features that have infrastructure dependencies are not yet implemented in the new deployment experience.
+The following features that have infrastructure dependencies are not yet implemented in the modern deployment experience.
 These features have not been deprecated.

 | **Feature**                 | **Description**                                           |
 |-----------------------------|-----------------------------------------------------------|